IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 What is an API?
 ---------------

-API stands for "Application Programming Interface" and an example is Dataverse's "file upload" API.
-In the diagram below, we can see that while users can click a button within Dataverse's web interface to upload a file, there are many other ways to get files into Dataverse, all using an API that allows for uploading of files.
+API stands for "Application Programming Interface" and an example is the Dataverse Platform's "file upload" API.
+In the diagram below, we can see that while users can click a button within Dataverse installation's web interface to upload a file, there are many other ways to get files into a Dataverse installation, all using an API that allows for uploading of files.

 .. graphviz::